philoll/Coursera_Capstone/README.md

 The analysis will utilise the following sets of data:

-1. [Australian Statistical Geography Standard (ASGS)](https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/1270.0.55.001Main+Features10018July%202016?OpenDocument): A CSV file that provides a list of all areas in Australia at varying levels, from State, Region, Local Government Areas (LGAs), and Suburbs.
-In this analysis, LGAs that are listed as a part of Greater Sydney and Greater Melbourne will be extracted.
-This dataset, however, does not provide geocentric coordinates of each LGA and will need to be obtained through other means.
+1. [Australian Suburbs Data](https://github.com/michalsn/australian-suburbs): Data in the form of a CSV file or JSON file.
+Provides a list of all areas in Australia at varying levels, from State, Local Government Area (LGA), and Suburb.
+In this analysis, LGAs that are listed as a part of Sydney and Melbourne will be extracted.
+This dataset also includes geocentric coordinates for each suburb.
+The data was gathered from the 2016 Census and compiled by Github user michalsn.

 2. [NSW Local Government Areas - Geoscape Administrative Boundaries](https://data.gov.au/data/dataset/f6a00643-1842-48cd-9c2f-df23a3a1dc1e): 2019 Geospatial boundary data for NSW Local Government Areas, including those in Greater Sydney.
 This will be used for plotting and for retrieving the geocentric coordinates of each LGA.